 Have a few questions about camp?
-Here are details about what’s happening each day, how we keep campers and staff safe, how campers are grouped, and more.
+Here are our Camp EDMO FAQ’s with details about what’s happening each day, how we keep campers and staff safe, how campers are grouped, and more.
 Something else you want to know about?
 Call the home office at 415.282.6673 and a member of our team would be happy to help out!
 Please note that some items, like lunch availability, may differ per camp location.

 SNACKS & LUNCH

 Former midnight sandwich makers rejoice!
 Fresh, healthy snacks and lunches are available for daily delivery to your camper.
 It’s a Snap!
 To order a quality meal from SchoolFoodies, select the ‘Daily Lunch & Snack’ option on your enrollment form.
 Of course, if you want to pack your own lunch that’s cool too.
 Please, do not bring any products that contain nuts.
 We strive to create a safe place for everyone.
 Please help us keep our campers and staff safe.

 - Feature all natural, hormone and antibiotic free meats